Skip to main content

 A general step by step guide on the service we offer our clients:

-• Initially, you will be interviewed by a maximum of 3 students with the supervisor in attendance.
-The students will not be able to give you any advice during this interview.
+• Initially, you'll be interviewed by a maximum of three students with a supervisor in attendance.
+The students won't be able to give you any advice during this interview.

-• After your interview the students will discuss your case with the supervisor, who will decide if we can help you.
+• After your interview, the students will discuss your case with the supervisor, who'll decide if we can help you.

 • The students may need to carry out research before help can be given.

-• You will receive your advice letter within 3-4 weeks of your initial interview*.
+• You'll receive your advice letter within 3-4 weeks of your initial interview*.

 *We can only advise and represent in exceptional circumstances in Tribunal.
 We cannot represent you in a court.